 Chip 'n' Dale have the cutest little house in an oak tree, and you're invited to visit.
 You climb a spiral staircase into the heart of the tree to see how those two adorable, mischevious chipmunks live.

-If you ever say that old Chip 'n' Dale cartoon where they are trying to steal Donald Duck's boat, it may look especially familiar.
+If you ever saw that old Chip 'n' Dale cartoon called Chips Ahoy where they are trying to steal Donald Duck's ship in a bottle, it may look especially familiar.

 The treehouse is often overlooked, hidden at the back of Toontown and obscured by the line for Gadget's Go Coaster.
 And maybe some people think it's just a decoration and not something you can go inside to explore.
 It all adds up to small crowds and no waits.

 The chipmunks are short fellows, and their treehouse fits them just right.
 It's also kid-sized, but adults may find it a little too small and the ceilings too short.
 Many parents choose to wait outside while their kids go through it.

-What You Need to Know About Chip 'n' Dale Treehouse.
+What You Need to Know A out Chip 'n' Dale's Treehouse

 - Rating: ★★

 - Recommended for: Younger children and adults who like the characters.
 Not for anyone with a fear of heights or small enclosed areas.

 - Fun Factor: Low